catdad/electronmon/README.md

 ## Supported environments

-This module is tested and supported on Windows, MacOS, and Linux, using node versions 10, 12, 14 and electron versions 8, 9, 10, 11.
+This module is tested and supported on Windows, MacOS, and Linux, using node versions 10 - 18 and electron versions 8 - 23.
+Considering it still works after all these versions, there's a good chance it works with newer versions as well.

 ## API Usage